The FISW Experience

 Our after-school activities provide students with opportunities to explore new skills and talents and do their homework with supportive staff.
 We offer a wide variety of classes for all ages in French and in English.

-After school activities may include: yoga, ballet, coding, math club, theater, science, painting, French homework, chess club, sewing, lego robotics, and arts and crafts.
+After school activities may include: yoga, ballet, cooking, coding, math club, theater, science, painting, French homework, chess club, sewing, lego robotics, and arts and crafts.

 Each theme is approached through active games, fun activities, guest presentations, and, for campers 5 and older, weekly field trips, all while being immersed in French!
 Camp is conducted in French, but previous French language experience is not required.